vatpac-technology/sops/docs/aerodromes/classd/Archerfield.md

 Helicopters inbound for the LifeFlight Maintenance Base or Queensland Government Air facility HLS shall be issued a standard fixed wing circuit instruction for the applicable duty runway, complying with fixed wing operations unless another approach is requested or desired.

-Helicopters inbound from the south via PKR for either the northen or central helipad shall be instructed to "cross 10L and 10R" alongside any other tracking or traffic information.
+Helicopters inbound from the south via PKR for either the northen or central helipad shall be instructed to *"cross 10L and 10R"* alongside any other tracking or traffic information.

 !!! phraseology
-    **SMD:** "Archer Tower, helicopter SMD, PKR A015, recieved Golf, inbound central pad"
+    **SMD:** "Archer Tower, helicopter SMD, PKR `A015`, recieved Golf, inbound central pad"
     **AF ADC:** "SMD, Archer Tower, report Logan Motorway"
     **SMD:** "Report Logan Motorway, SMD"